-We can now prove part of our statement.
 The fact that $X$ is computably homeomorphic to an effectively closed subset $E$ of $\{\symb{0},\symb{1}\}^\N$ follows by composing the computable homeomorphism between $X$ and $Y\subset \prod_{n \in \NN} B_n$, and the computable homeomorphism between $\prod_{n \in \NN} B_n$ and $\{\symb{0},\symb{1}\}^\N$.
-Computable homeomorphisms preserve the property of being effectively closed, so the set $E$ obtained will be effectively closed when $X$ is effectively closed.
-The same holds for the property of being r.e. closed.
-Indeed, a computable homeomorphism sends the dense collection of uniformly computable points in $X$ to a dense sequence of uniformly computable points in $E$, which is therefore also r.e. closed.
+Computable homeomorphisms preserve the property of being effectively closed, so $E$ will be effectively closed when $X$ is effectively closed.
+The same holds for the property of being r.e. closed by~\Cref{rem:comp-funct-send-re-to-re}.

 We now prove that if $X$ is computably closed, nonempty, and has no isolated points, then it is computably homeomorphic to $\{\symb{0},\symb{1}\}^\N$.
 For this purpose we make some modifications to the proof given above.
 We must add some conditions to the sequence $(\mathcal P^n)_{n\in\N}$.
 The first extra condition is that for every $n\in\N$, every element in $\mathcal P^n$ intersects $X$.
 As $X$ is computably closed, we can decide which elements from $\mathcal P^n$ have empty intersection with $X$, and discard those elements.
-The second extra condition is that for every $n\in\N$ every element in $\mathcal P^n$ contains at least two elements in $\mathcal P_{n+1}$.
+The second extra condition is that for every $n\in\N$ every element in $\mathcal P^n$ contains at least two elements in $\mathcal{P}^{n+1}$.